teledyne-e2v/topaz2m-orin-nano/README.md

 ## Copy and run the module

 In case of using a driver as a module, here are the instructions to copy and use it.
-Note that is necessary to have the kernel image and the copy compiled module:
+Note that is necessary to flash the board with proper image before.

+copy compiled module:

 	scp $KERNEL_MODULES_OUT/lib/modules/5.10.120-tegra/kernel/drivers/media/i2c/topaz2m.ko teledyne@192.168.255.59:/home/teledyne/.